List of Fear the Walking Dead characters: June Dorie

-June Dorie, also known as Naomi and Laura, portrayed by Jenna Elfman.
+June, later June Dorie and formerly also known as Naomi and Laura, portrayed by Jenna Elfman.
 She fell in love with John Dorie after washing up at the bank behind his cabin, and he nursed her back to health.
 She did not tell him her name, leading him to refer to her as Laura.
 She left him one day out of fear of emotional attachment, always worrying he would realize she was not the Laura he fell in love with.
 Later, June becomes a resident of the Dell Diamond baseball stadium community until its fall and is later a member of the Vultures until the death of their leader Melvin.
 Then, June reunites with John and decides to re-engage in a relationship.
 She is currently a very important member and nurse of Morgan's group.
 She and John eventually marry, but John is killed by Dakota.

 In Season 8, seven years after leaving Texas, June has gone rogue, attacking PADRE's forces and cutting off their trigger fingers.
 While helping to save Dwight and Sherry's son Finch from appendicitis, June eventually reveals that she had begun working on a cure to the walker bite infection using radiation therapy, having deduced that Alicia Clark's survival was due to her previous exposure to radiation years before.
 Although successful in stopping the infection, the amount of radiation needed was also fatal to her test subjects, causing June to eventually flee.
 After being caught by PADRE's forces, June's trigger finger is cut off and she is forced to go back to work on finding a cure with Shrike having Finch bitten as an incentive for her.
 Following the destruction of PADRE, June decides to travel around providing medical attention to those who need it, painting a large cross on the side of Al's old SWAT van.
 June agrees to take Odessa Sanderson with her and to train the girl, giving her one of John's guns.
 June reveals to Odessa that her first stop will be to visit her husband's cabin and John's grave.